 The lack of interest was due largely to a rule that shut the 16-gauge out of skeet competitions in 1926.
 Because it wasn’t viewed as a competition gun, fewer shells were commercially-produced for it and more hunters turned to 12 and 20 gauges.
 Since then, the 16-gauge has had small spurts in popularity, but it never caught on the way it should have.

-Also, Remington built the 16-gague version of its iconic 870 on a 12-gauge frame, presumably to save money.
+Also, Remington built the 16-gauge version of its iconic 870 on a 12-gauge frame, presumably to save money.
 But it ended up just being a 16-gauge that weighed as much as a 12.
 If you’re going to shoot a 16 on a 12-gauge frame, why not just shoot a 12?
 Because the 870 has been such a popular shotgun, Big Green pretty much killed the idea of the 16 as a versatile shotgun by making it too damn heavy.

 Outdoor Life is dedicated to covering safe and responsible gun ownership for hunting, recreation, and personal protection.
 We participate in affiliate advertising programs only with trusted online retailers in the firearms space.
-If you purchase a firearm using the links in this story, we may earn commission.
+If you purchase a firearm using the links in this story, we may ern commission.